isomerpages/moe-victoriasch/_our-curriculum/Student Development/Character & Leadership Education.md

 		<p>VS believes the manifestation of sound character is only possible with good SEL skills.
 The social and emotional well-being programme for students seeks to develop the following competencies:</p>
 		<ol><li>Self Awareness</li><li>Self Management</li><li>Social Awareness</li><li>Relationship Management</li><li>Responsible Decision Making</li></ol>
 		<p><img src="/images/SEL.png" style="width:70%"></p>
 		<p>The CLE curriculum aims to develop our Victorians to have a good sense of self-awareness, a sound moral compass, and the necessary skills and knowledge to take on challenges of the future.
 He is responsible to his family, community and nation.
-He appreciates the beauty of the world around him, possesses a healthy mind and body, and has a zest for life.</p>
+He appreciates the beauty of the world around him, possesses a healthy mind and body, and has a zest for life.<br><br>In sum, he is:</p>
     </div>
   </li>
     <li>